-- 56) Which of the following is NOT an example of investment in human capital? - A) A medical student's internship - B) The purchase of a personal computer for playing games - C) A mechanic attends a training workshop on a new type of engine - D) Johnny learns how to read
+- 56) Which of the following is NOT an example of investment in human capital?

+- A) a business student's internship

+- B) a laptop computer for work

+- C) A mechanic attends a training workshop on a new type of engine.

+- D) Johnny learns how to read.